hulaloop/Teaching-Resources/How to Think Like a Computer Scientist.md

 # How to Think Like a Computer Scientist

 This resource is a well-organized introduction to the Python programming language.
-There are 21 chapters which encompass many of the most important Python-related topics and problems to supplement as well.
+There are 21 chapters which encompass many of the most important Python-related topics.

 ## Hyperlink to Resource